mspnp/interruptible-workload-on-spot/README.md

 ### Planning

-At this point, you have learnt that as an Architect you are tasked at being flexile which could be translated into look for as many options as you can find that align well with your organization business goals in terms of budget while at the same time this selection meet the non-functional requirements at the capacity level for your workload.
+At this point, you are tasked with being flexile.
+You need to align architecture decisions with your organization business goals like budget.
+The design must meet the non-functional requirements at the capacity level for your workload.

-1. Get acquiented with the VM sizes Azure can offer you, and try to pick out some of them.
-The following command list VM Skus in `US East 2` that has a number of cores not greather than `8` by excluding from the results not supported options when using Azure Spot VM/VMSS instances:
+1. Get acquainted with the VM sizes Azure can offer you, and try to pick out some of them.
+The following command list VM SKUs in `US East 2` that has a number of cores not greater than `8` by excluding from the results not supported options when using Azure Spot VM/VMSS instances:

    > **Note**
    > :bulb: In the future when creating your own interruptible workload ensure you right size your compute requirements, and include the filters in the following query or consider using the [Virtual machine selector tool](https://azure.microsoft.com/pricing/vm-selector/).